ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-3-strings-loops.rst

 Are you a cat person or a dog person?
 The code below prints a nice message about cats, but if you're a dog person, you might not agree.

-1. Write some code below that changes every occurence of "cat" to "dog" in the message.
+1. Write some code below that changes every occurrence of "cat" to "dog" in the message.
 This code will be more like the first program in this lesson where we replaced 1's with l's.

 2. Also, add a counter to count the number of replacements and print it out.